-Miss Sandra Colvin (above) of Montgomery, Ala., a student at Alabama State College, spent several days in Washington, D. C., with the Poor People's Campaign, In this article, she tells what life was like in Resurrection City during her visit, and describes some of the demonstrations she observed.
-Amid loud applause, he said, "We have just come out of a meeting with a group representing an organized conspiracy called the Supreme Court," The Indians will be governed by the "were made by the Indian brothers, and laws of their Indian forefathers, he said, and "not by phony laws made for corporations."
-Miles Horton, a white man from Appalachia, said "We must change this system which produces poverty, and create a system that makes poverty a Earlier in the day, it was reported that rocks were being thrown through the windows of the Supreme Courtbuilding by some of the SCLC marchers waiting outside.
-Abernathy spoke to the crowd about the incident.
-"I've heard that rocks were being thrown at this building today," he said.
-"I've heard that the press threw them, that the police threw them, and I have heard that the CIA (Central Intelligence Agency) threw them."
-Although he didn't know who had thrown the rocks, Abernathy said, "I do know that nobody in our group threw them, and if there are rocks being thrown, then they are the rocks of justice--and they will be thrown until the walls of injustice come tumbling down," The SCLC leader repeatedly charged that America is deliberately destroying many groups of people throughout the nation.
-"When you deny people the basic necessity of life--food--that is genocide," said Abernathy.
-While the delegation was inside meeting with the government officials, the crowd outside passed the time in different ways.
-Some people splashed and played in the pools in front of the build- More than 100 city policemen, many of them carrying billy clubs, mingled with the crowd.
-Other officers stood along the door to the building, and a line of policemen also formed along the sidewalk.
-Most of the policemen were white, albe seen among them.
-The black officers had billy clubs also.
-Occasionally, one of the black campaigners would look at a black police-"Brother, you're not going to beat me, are you?"
-Often there would be no change in the policeman's facial expression--just an impersonal stare.
-At other times, the black cop would simply smile.
-A group of young blacks and whites stood around the flagpole.
-A young white woman climbed up on a cement pillar, and lowered the flag to half-mast, Two men--one black and one white--moved over to the pole and began to raise the flag again, But before they could finish, they were grabbed by policemen.
-All three people were arrested.
-As the woman was being led away by police officers, one of them struck her.
-Earlier that same day, a black campaigner--identified only as "Arthur"-dropped dead in the restaurant at the U. S. Department of Agriculture build- On the Sunday following the young man's death, about 2,000 people marched silently to the Department of Agriculture.
+"I've heard that the press threw them,

+that the police threw them, and I have

+heard that the CIA (Central Intelligence

+Although he didn't know who had

+thrown the rocks, Abernathy said, "I do

+know that nobody in our group threw

+them, and if there are rocks being

+thrown, then they are the rocks of justice--and they will be thrown until the

+walls of injustice come tumbling down,"

+that America is deliberately destroying

+many groups of people throughout the

+nation.
+"When you deny people the basic

+necessity of life--food--that is geno-

+While the delegation was inside meeting with the government officials, the

+crowd outside passed the time in different ways.
+Some people splashed and

+played in the pools in front of the build-

+More than 100 city policemen, many

+of them carrying billy clubs, mingled

+with the crowd.
+Other officers stood

+along the door to the building, and a line

+of policemen also formed along the

+Most of the policemen were white, although a black face could occasionally

+be seen among them.
+The black officers

+Occasionally, one of the black campaigners would look at a black police-

+"Brother, you're not going to beat me,

+Often there would be no change in the

+policeman's facial expression--just an

+impersonal stare.
+At other times, the

+A group of young blacks and whites

+stood around the flagpole.
+A young white

+woman climbed up on a cement pillar,

+and lowered the flag to half-mast, Two

+men--one black and one white--moved over to the pole and began to raise the

+But before they could finish, they were grabbed by policemen.
+All three

+Earlier that same day, a black camdropped dead in the restaurant at the U. S. Department of Agriculture buildman's death, about 2,000 people marched silently to the Department of Agriculture.
 The demonstration, led by Hosea Williams, was a very brief one.

-Williams told the crowd they must continue to struggle for freedom for all men, because "there is a conspiracy going on in this country, and remember that they killed Dr. King for this campaign."
+all men, because "there is a conspiracy going on in this country, and remember that they killed Dr. King for this

 "Millions of dollars worth of food that little black and white babies could eat are dumped into the Atlantic Ocean every year to feed the fish," Williams

+black cop would simply smile.